Classical Chinese Medicine

 Dr. Amanda Watters is a licensed naturopathic physician in her second year of residency at National University of Natural Medicine.
-She earned her doctorate in naturopathic medicine from NCNM in 2015.
+She is also the Lead Pediatric Clinician for the Soy Sano/I’m Healthy Grant, which helps provide access to medical care for uninsured pediatric patients.
+She earned her Doctorate in Naturopathic Medicine from NCNM in 2015.
 She enjoys offering primary care services, and has particular interests in mental health and pediatric medicine, with an emphasis on developmental and behavioral health.
-She received a bachelors of science in Therapeutic Recreation from the University of North Carolina at Greensboro where she graduated summa cum laude.
+She received a Bachelor of Science in Therapeutic Recreation from the University of North Carolina at Greensboro, graduating summa cum laude.

 A large inspiration for her in choosing this career path came from the one-on-one work she did during her undergraduate career with a boy who had developmental disabilities.
 Over a period of two years, she supported him in making significant strides toward independence, and developed communication tools that allowed him to more effectively interact with his world.
 She saw then that presence and perseverance provide a strong basis for connection and healing; this discovery informs the way she interacts with patients today.

 When outside of the clinic, Dr. Watters enjoys spending time with her partner, practicing yoga and meditation, exploring the outdoors, and traveling abroad.